AV306/xenon/README.md

 ## Incompatible mods:

-- WI-Zoom (breaks Xenon's FOV-related features)
+- WI-Zoom (breaks Xenon's FOV-related features, overwrites `GameRenderer.getFov()`, which Xenon injects into)
 - Wurst Client (will almost definitely break, not fully tested)
 - LazyDFU * (Won't crash, but will override your configuration of whether Xenon should disable DFU "optimisations")
 - Please help find more!